An Amputee’s Guide to Jules Verne

 This is a first-time translation into English of Michel Verne’s novelization of his 1921 film version of his father Jules Verne’s classic 1883 adventure story Mathias Sandorf.
 In addition to the rendering itself, by Verne scholar and translator/translation theorist Kieran O’Driscoll, this volume contains a wealth of fascinating research about the film itself, its actors and its director, with copious illustrations including press cuttings, film posters and film stills, by Verne and Film Studies expert Philippe Burgaud.
 This volume is dedicated to the memory of the late Dr Brian Taves, Verne and Film Studies scholar who sadly passed away during the preparation of this volume in which he had been a key collaborator.

-Get it in paperback at BearManor Media, or Amazon.com.
+Get it in paperback at BearManor Media, or Amazon.com, or Barnes & Noble.

-Get it in hardback at BearManor Media, or Amazon.com.
+Get it in hardback at BearManor Media, or Amazon.com, or Barnes & Noble.

 Avenger of the Dead Cover